-Use your AT HOP card to tag on before you board your train, ferry or bus, then tag off when you finish your journey.
-If you don’t tag on or tag off your AT HOP card you may be charged a penalty fare of up to $20, depending on the service used and the distance travelled.
+Use your AT HOP card to tag on before you board your train, ferry or bus, then tag off when you finish your trip.
+If you don’t tag on or tag off your AT HOP card you may be charged a penalty fare of up to $20, depending on the service used or the distance travelled.

 How to tag on and tag off

 At train stations, ferry terminals and pontoons and on board buses you'll see AT HOP card readers.

 - Tag on by holding your AT HOP card flat and still to the AT HOP card reader or electronic gate,

 - Wait for the beep and the green light, then you're ready to go.
 Two beeps, a green light plus an amber light shows you are travelling on a concession fare.

 - When you've completed your journey, do the same as you exit the train station, bus, ferry terminal or pontoon, to tag off.